01 of 06

 Spend Sunday in an old cinema, or at a show...

-Especially if and when it's rainy or cold, this makes for a great Sunday plan.
+Especially if and when it's rainy or cold, this makes for a wise Sunday plan.
 A true cinephile's paradise, Paris boasts more cinemas per capita than perhaps any other major city, and Sunday is a perfect time to enjoy a good film or two.
 Hit the Cinématheque Française (French Film Center) for a double treat of movies and a fascinating film museum exploring the history of celluloid, or check out our complete guide to the best cinemas in Paris, from multiplexes to old arthouse venues.

 Alternatively, you might book a show (and perhaps dinner) at one of Paris' best traditional cabarets, including the Moulin Rouge or Lido.
 This can be an entertaining and relaxing way to spend a Sunday evening.